 he shuffled hurriedly toward the bed and his beloved niece. gondar though was already jumping up and rushing out of the room.

-“jhillee didi, jhillee didi!” she called out to panna’s daughter, “from tomorrow i also won’t go to school, just like you!”
+“jhillee didi, jhillee didi!” she called out to panna the maid’s daughter, “from tomorrow i also won’t go to school, just like you!”

 jhillee came into the room, in her faded frock of some unknown hue, her thick black hair oiled and parted at the centre, and pulled into two tightly wound plaits looped and crisscrossed neatly at the back of her head. gondar ran and caught hold of her hand, and started pulling her along after her.